javers/javers.github.io/documentation/spring-integration/index.md

 Read more about [ConnectionProvider](/documentation/repository-configuration/#connection-provider) and JaVers’ approach to transaction management.

-### JaVers transactional instance as a Spring bean
+<h3 id="spring-configuration-for-transactional-javers">Spring configuration for SQL</h3>
-First, you need to register exactly one **transactional** JaVers instance in your Application Context.
+**First**, you need to register exactly one **transactional** JaVers instance in your Application Context.
 Simply use `TransactionalJaversBuilder` instead of standard JaversBuilder.

-Second, you need register a transactional ConnectionProvider.
+**Second**, you need to register a transactional ConnectionProvider.
-If you’re using JPA with Hibernate, choose `JpaHibernateConnectionProvider` which is Persistence Context aware and plays along with JpaTransactionManager.
+If you’re using JPA with **Hibernate**, choose `JpaHibernateConnectionProvider` implementation which is Persistence Context aware and plays along with Spring JpaTransactionManager.

+**Third**, if you are using Hibernate, you need to deal with lazy-loading proxies.
+Hibernate silently wraps them around your Entities loaded from database.
+We strongly encourage to get rid of lazy-loading proxies before committing Entities to JaversRepository.
+It can be easily obtained with [HibernateUnproxyObjectAccessHook](#hibernate-unproxy-hook).

-See below for the complete example of the Application Context.
+See below for the complete example of the Spring configuration.

-<h3 id="spring-jpa-example">Spring JPA example</h3>
+<h3 id="spring-jpa-example">Spring JPA Hibernate example</h3>

 Here is a working example of Spring Application Context with all JaVers beans, JPA, Hibernate, Spring Data and Spring TransactionManager.